Towards Tsallis Fully Probabilistic Design: Mathematical Preliminaries

 The unique optimal solution to the problem, which always exists, is

-Here $\lambda_0$ is the Lagrange multiplier for the integrability constraint. \end{lemma} \begin{remark} Lemma~\ref{lem:densitysolution0} shows that the optimal solution of TsD regularized optimization problem features a deformed exponential kernel twisting $q(\bv{u})$.
-This generalizes the classic result in entropy-regularized optimization where the optimal solution is features an exponential kernel (e.g.~\cite[Lemma 1]{gagliardi2022probabilistic}). \end{remark}
+Here $\lambda_0$ is the Lagrange multiplier for the integrability constraint. \end{lemma} \begin{remark} Lemma~\ref{lem:densitysolution0} shows that the optimal solution of \TsD~regularized optimization problem features a deformed exponential kernel applied to $q(\bv{u})$.
+This generalizes the classic result in entropy-regularized optimization where the optimal solution features an exponential kernel (e.g.~\cite[Lemma 1]{gagliardi2022probabilistic}). \end{remark}